novikovalab/piawka/README.md

 piawka -g groups_tsv -v vcf_gz [OPTIONS]
 Options:
 -1, --persite       output values for each site
--a, --all           output more cols: numerator, denominator, nGeno, nMiss -b, --bed <arg>     BED file with regions to be analyzed -B, --targets <arg> BED file with targets (faster for numerous small regions) -D, --nodxy         do not output Dxy
+-b, --bed <arg>     BED file with regions to be analyzed -B, --targets <arg> BED file with targets (faster for numerous small regions) -D, --nodxy         do not output Dxy